6 Six Online Safety Precautions For Spiritual Entrepreneurs

 That fact will represent 99% of the people you’ll interact with online.

 But, as your blogs, videos, meditations and podcasts sweep the internet, you’ll naturally encounter a few individuals who are the poster children for the reason why online safety both exists and is necessary for you to be aware of.

-Being the owner of a popular intuitive development blog, I used to post everything about myself online - very openly.
+Being the owner of a blog, I used to post everything about myself online - very openly.
 Until a bad apple showed up at my doorstep, reminded me of physical reality, and ruined it for everyone.
 And as my website gets bigger and bigger, I’ve realized that there are ways that people can access your contact information - that you may not even know about - and it would really be in your best interest if it were private.

 So that’s what I’m here to share with you.

 My Top 5 online personal safety tips

 when you get online, make sure to Pay attention to your:

 Photographs shared on your blog or social media and taken with a cell phone are ‘geotagged’ unless you specifically turn this feature off.
 That means that anyone with a computer who wants to look at the details of your photo can find out the exact longitude and latitude of where that photo was taken - aka - the exact address of your bedroom.

 For photos posted on your business pages, make sure to disable the geotagging feature on your phone before you get to snapping for public consumption.